Out there was the last-ever Inca kingdom. And so, I set out with a local guide and a mule-driver to trek to the lost city of Vilcabamba.

-And all evening more beer, and then the next day came a cramped speedy mini-bus following the wide river back to Quillabamba.
+And all evening more beer, and then the next day came a cramped speedy minibus following the wide river back to Quillabamba.

-And eventually, my first shower in a week (icy water on route meant that face and hand and foot washes were really about it.
+(Icy water on route meant that face and hand and foot washes were really about it.
 But in steamy Quillabamba, a cold shower was just fine).

 When I returned to Cusco, the guesthouse owner said I needed to accompany him to the police station.

 After 3 weeks away from Cusco and having left my main backpack at his guesthouse and having said that I’d be away for a week hiking the Inca Trail to Machu Picchu.
 But plans changed.
-I continued hiking down the valley and thanks to luck and patience I got further than expected and achieved my Vilcabamba trip.
+I continued hiking down the valley and thanks to luck and patience; I got further than expected and achieved my Vilcabamba trip.

 There was no problem at the station.
 I spent 15 minutes in the Homicide Section signing a form so that the police could verify that I was still alive.
-Apparently, I am.

-I can’t recall exactly what I paid but it included the guide, mule and driver, staying with locals—camped out, on a floor or in a hammock, and simple meals.
+I can’t recall exactly what I paid, but it included the guide, mule and driver, staying with locals—camped out, on a floor or in a hammock, and simple meals.
 Should be relatively cheap – may be $US 100 for the trip.

 As for getting lost: Apart from directions when you meander into the valley and fields on Day One (you could ask a local); otherwise there’s a track mostly, but a guide would be best for getting accommodation and food and info.